Fantomas42/django-blog-zinnia/docs/how-to/customize_look_and_feel.rst

 As you can see that you can customize the look and feel of Zinnia by CSS, SASS, HTML and Python and even by adding custom views.
 So why don't you make a Python package containing a Django application of your complete theme ?
 The theme of your weblog will be sharable and easily installable.

-Remember to take a look at `Zinnia-theme-html5`_ for having a good starting point of a packaged theme.
+Remember to take a look at `Zinnia-theme-bootstrap`_ for having a good starting point of a packaged theme.

 .. _`specifying a template directory`: https://docs.djangoproject.com/en/dev/ref/templates/api/#loading-templates